 A summary of Algeria’s post-colonial history and a brief look at the first legislative elections since the start of the ongoing Arab uprisings.

-Algeria, now the Arab world’s largest country since Sudan split, gained its independence in 1962 after a bloody and catastrophic war which cost over 1mn lives and culminated in the end of French colonial rule.
+Algeria, now Africa's largest country since Sudan split, gained its independence in 1962 after a bloody and catastrophic war which cost over 1 million lives and culminated in the end of French colonial rule.
 The war began in 1954 and ensued for nearly a decade, until the Front de Libération Nationale (FLN) rose to power.

 Following this, Algeria saw its political route move towards a socialist system.
 The FLN aligned itself with the Soviet Union in the Cold War era and with revolutionary Arab states.
 Despite the discovery of natural resources such as oil, economic growth has been unable to keep up with the population increase.

 The most recent recollection of modern Algerian history focuses on the civil war of the 1990s.
 Following the victory of the Islamist party, Front Islamique du Salut (FIS), in the local elections of 1990 and the first round of parliamentary elections in December 1991, the Algerian military annulled the vote.
 The military staged a coup d’état, forced the president from power, and seized control.
 The FIS was banned despite popular support.

 As a result, Algeria was affected by over a decade of civil war between various armed Islamist factions and the military.
 The Groupe Islamique Arme (GIA) was the largest armed rebel group and eventually broke into smaller factions that fought each other as well as the regime.
 The war left over 150,000 people dead.